klueless-io/drawio_dsl/README.md

 > DrawIO DSL can build DrawIO diagrams using a Domain Specific Language

+## ToDo

+- Diagram needs to support background color and it needs to trickle down to pages

 ## Installation

 Add this line to your application's Gemfile: